 "I know it's an imposition."

-"…Get in."
+"......Get in."

-Atem looked at Seto.
+Atem looked at him.

-"You truly don't know why you came back?"
+"You truly don't know why you came back."

 "I don't.
-Do you know?"
+Do you?"

 "Then we're the same."

-"I'll be owed."
+"I'll be the one owed."

 "Isn't that the same thing?"

-Atem thought about that for a moment.
+Atem considered that for a moment.

-Seto didn't answer.
+Seto did not answer.

-"Prepare a room."
+"Prepare a guest room."

 "Kaiba."